Spirent/iTest-assets/Libraries/DUTs/Community/di_adtran/README.md

 evc_name |
 s_tag |
 efm_group | EFM group name
-gig_port | GigE port
+gig_port | GigE port<br>
-skip | This is used to skip the create and delete of the bonding group.
-Possible values are yes, no.
+skip | This is used to skip the create and delete of the bonding group. <br>Possible values are yes, no.
 ### config_evc
 This local procedure creates the evc, sets the s-tag, efm_group, and gigabit_ethernet port.
 There are required arguments.
 If the vlan argument is 0 this is EWS and the ce-vlan is not configured (match command).